bquast/gvc/README.md

 Global Value Chain tools in R. This package is in a **very early stage of development**.

 ## Installation
 GVC is currently under development and not available on CRAN.
-Installation from GitHub can to done using
+Installation from GitHub is done using

 ```r
 install.packages(devtools)